Harriet Vane: Character biography

 A few years later, in 1935, Harriet returns to her old Oxford college for a reunion (or Gaudy) and is later asked to investigate some strange occurrences there.
 She protests that she is not a sleuth, and recommends that the college hire professional detectives.
 However, failing to reach either Miss Climpson, at the female detective agency set up by Wimsey, or Wimsey himself, she agrees to assist the college.
-Her cover is research into Sheridan Le Fanu, an Anglo-Irish writer of Gothic tales and mystery novels of the 19th century.
-(In Thrones, Dominations, the Authors' Note (plural, since the novel was finished posthumously by another author) states that Vane published a monograph on Le Fanu in 1946.)
+Her cover is research into Sheridan Le Fanu (in the books spelled Lefanu), an Anglo-Irish writer of Gothic tales and mystery novels of the 19th century.
+(In Thrones, Dominations, the Authors' Note – plural, since the novel was finished posthumously by another author – states that Vane published a monograph on Le Fanu in 1946.)
 After months of unpleasant incidents at the college and with no solution in sight, Harriet turns once again to Wimsey for help.
 By the end of the book the villain has been discovered and Harriet has finally accepted Wimsey's proposal.

 The press is delighted to have a woman once accused of murder engaged to a duke's son, and happily publicises the fact.
 Wimsey and Vane have a quiet wedding in Oxford with no notice to the press, and escape to their new country residence, Talboys, a Tudor farmhouse in North Hertfordshire which Harriet had admired as a child and which Peter has given her as a wedding present.
 The body of the former owner is discovered in the cellar, leading them to investigate.

 Thrones, Dominations, a novel abandoned by Sayers and finished by Jill Paton Walsh, is set in and around London, shortly after Wimsey and Vane return from their honeymoon.

 The first of their children is born in the story "The Haunted Policeman".

-By the time of the short story "Talboys", they have three sons: Bredon Delagardie Peter Wimsey (born in October 1936), Roger Wimsey (born 1938), and Paul Wimsey (born 1940 or 1941).
+By the time of the short story "Talboys", they have three sons: Bredon Delagardie Peter Wimsey (born in October 1936), Paul Wimsey (born 1938), and Roger Wimsey (born 1940 or 1941).
 Chronologically between the two are The Wimsey Papers, a series of epistolary articles Sayers wrote for The Spectator at the beginning of World War II.
 Jill Paton Walsh referenced The Wimsey Papers in writing A Presumption of Death, set at the beginning of the Second World War, in which Harriet takes a leading role.
 Sayers told friends orally that Harriet and Peter Wimsey were to have five children in all, though she did not disclose the names and sexes of the two youngest children.
 However, Paton Walsh did not follow this part of the Sayers heritage, and in her Wimsey books no further children come after the original three.